-A sturgeon setline fishery that occurs in January.

-A platform and hook and line fishery in all the Zone 6 management area that occurs January 1-June 15 for subsistence and possibly for commercial purposes.

-A winter gillnet fishery that is primarily a sturgeon target fishery.
+- A sturgeon setline fishery that occurs in January. - A platform and hook and line fishery in all the Zone 6 management area that generally occurs January 1-June 15 for subsistence and possibly for commercial purposes. - A February and March winter gillnet and/or setline fishery that is primarily a sturgeon target fishery.
 This fishery normally occurs in all three pools of Zone 6 at various times between February 1 and March 21 depending on sturgeon harvest guidelines.
-Depending on catches, the winter gillnet period may extend past March 21.

-A ceremonial permit fishery occurs beginning in late March or early April.
+Depending on catches, the winter fishery period may extend past March 21. - A ceremonial permit fishery occurs beginning in late March or early April.
 This fishery targets a set number of Chinook for ceremonial and subsistence purposes based on specific permits issued by the treaty tribes.